cmubig/SPEC/README.md

 # Social Pattern Extraction Convolution (SPEC)

-**Social Pattern Extraction Convolution (SPEC) is an algorithm designed and implemented to help robots to predict humans’ future trajectories, so that robots can navigate in a safe and self-explanatory manner, while humans feel comfortable about robots’ motion.**
+**Social Pattern Extraction Convolution (SPEC)<sub>[1]</sub> is an algorithm designed and implemented to help robots to predict humans’ future trajectories, so that robots can navigate in a safe and self-explanatory manner, while humans feel comfortable about robots’ motion.**

 System Functionality:

-- Can be trained on the ETH pedestrian dataset [2] and UCY pedestrian dataset [3], which are provided together with the software in the “./data” folder
+- Can be trained on the ETH pedestrian dataset<sub>[2]</sub> and UCY pedestrian dataset<sub>[3]</sub>, which are provided together with the software in the “./data” folder
 - Can be trained on other datasets, as long as given in the same format as the provided ETH/UCY datasets
 - Can predict future trajectories of human pedestrians, when given observed history trajectories
 - Can be used to simulate human behaviors, when given appropriate initialization, e.g. a few steps of locations, which is useful for social navigation study